BartekR/bartekr.github.io_hugo/content/post/2021/11/end-to-end-testing-with-playwright-part-i/index.md

 3. I want to configure the project, so I go into the directory
 4. I install `Playwright` globally
 5. I install the Playwright test adapter for NUnit
+6. I add the default .gitignore file
-6. I build the project (you will get the message *Please make sure Playwright is installed and built prior to using Playwright tool* if you don't build the project first)
+7. I build the project (you will get the message *Please make sure Playwright is installed and built prior to using Playwright tool* if you don't build the project first)
-7. I install the Playwright library and browsers (it can take some time)
+8. I install the Playwright library and browsers (it can take some time)

 Now I can write the first UI test for Blazor.